 Dealing with either an eating disorder or an addiction to cocaine can be an overwhelming experience.
 Attempting to cope with both of these problems at the same time can be devastating.
-If you find yourself in this situation, please know that you are not alone, that help is available, and that you can overcome these problems and live a much happier and healthier life.
+If you find yourself in this situation, please know that you are not alone, that professional treatment and rehab are available, and that you can overcome these problems and live a much happier and healthier life.

 The initial allure of cocaine is often associated with the brief intense boost in confidence, mood elevation, and energy that the drug provides.
 Individuals who are already struggling with an eating disorder may also be enticed by cocaine’s appetite-suppressant properties.
 However, both the intensity and brevity of these effects often compel users to repeatedly abuse this drug in order to re-experience these pleasurable outcomes.
 Of course, this continued cocaine abuse puts users at an ever-increasing risk for tolerance, dependence, and overdose.

 The good news is that eating disorders and cocaine dependence are treatable conditions.
-However, it is essential that you receive comprehensive treatment that addresses the eating disorder, the substance use disorder, and any additional issues.
+However, it is essential that you receive comprehensive treatment and rehab at a center that addresses the eating disorder, the substance use disorder, and any additional issues.

-At Center for Hope of the Sierras, we understand the unique challenges that you are experiencing, and we have developed a highly effective program of comprehensive treatment services that can help you overcome your eating disorder while also learning how to live a healthier, drug-free life.
+At Center for Hope of the Sierras, located in Nevada, we understand the unique challenges that you are experiencing, and we have developed a highly effective program of comprehensive treatment and rehab services that can help you overcome your eating disorder while also learning how to live a healthier, drug-free life.

 Experts estimate that more than 35 million Americans have abused cocaine at least once in their lives, and about two million of these people have used the drug at least once in the previous 30 days.
 Among adolescents between the ages of 12 and 17, the rate of past-month cocaine use currently stands at 0.2 percent, and lifetime use of the drug stands at just under 1 percent.